osuosl/iam/docs/source/draft/scheduler.rst

 By our application design, we collect information with our ``collect_<api>`` methods every 30 minutes.
 Those methods store the various API returns in a common data structure before storing them in a cache.
-We are currently using Redis as our caching system.
+We are currently using files via the Cache object as our caching system.

 Store Task
 ----------